Scroll of Abatur: Contents

 The Diwan Abatur mentions a heavenly tree called Shatrin (Šatrin) where the souls of unbaptized Mandaean children are temporarily nourished for 30 days.
 On the 30th day, Hibil Ziwa baptizes the souls of the children, who then continue on to the World of Light.
 The tree has a length of 360,000 parasangs according to the Diwan Abatur.
 Another tree mentioned in the Diwan Abatur is Gabriel Rihmat ('she-loved-Gabriel', a date palm).

-Additionally, the Diwan Abatur mentions a ship called Shahrat (Šahrat; lit. "she kept watch") that ferries souls from Tibil across the Hitpun and into the house of Abatur.
+Additionally, the Diwan Abatur mentions a ship called Shahrat (Šahrat; lit. "she kept watch") that ferries the righteous souls from Tibil across the Hitpun and into the house of Abatur.
+Non-righteous souls cannot use the ship and must walk.

 The Scroll of Abatur lists several matartas belonging to the sons of Ptahil, namely Raglʿil, Sharhabiel, El-Sfar, Nbaṭ, Bhaq, and Shitil.
 There are also illustrations and descriptions of matartas belonging to each of the seven planets, with each matarta having an area of 2,000 parasangs and being 2,000-3,000 parasangs away from the next matarta.
 The matartas are frequently guarded by zanghaiia, or chained animals such as dogs, wolves, or lions.